Amazon Awards 15 UT Graduate Students AI Ph.D. Fellowships

 - Sateesh Kumar, a computer science graduate student advised by Assistant Professor Georgios Pavlakos

-- Syamantak Kumar, a statistics and data sciences graduate student advised by Associate Professor Purnamrita Sarkar
+- Syamantak Kumar, a computer science graduate student advised by Associate Professor Purnamrita Sarkar (statistics and data sciences) and Assistant Professor Kevin Tian (computer science)

 - Haoyu Li, a computer science graduate student advised by Assistant Professor Venkat Arun